Exit Time Analysis for Approximations of Gradient Descent Trajectories Around Saddle Points: Introduction

 Next, there exists a large collection of work analyzing discrete gradient-related methods in non-convex settings.
 The very basic yet most often investigated approach in these works is the Stochastic Gradient Descent (SGD) method and its variants.
 Such methods have been extensively studied in the literature for the purpose of escaping saddles, specifically first-order saddle points.
 For instance, \cite{du2017gradient,jin2017escape} provide the rates of convergence to a second order stationary point with very high probability using perturbed gradient descent, where the perturbation vector is an isotropic noise.
-In contrast, the work in \cite{du2017gradient} shows that the time to escape cascaded saddles scales exponentially, thereby making the method impractical for highly pathological problems like optimization over jagged functions.
+In contrast, the work in \cite{du2017gradient} shows that---in the worst case---the time to escape cascaded saddles scales exponentially with the problem dimension, thereby making the method impractical for highly pathological problems like optimization over jagged functions.